Download the full PDF for North Carolina

 The labor force participation rate is the percentage of the civilian noninstitutionalized population age 16 and older who are employed or actively looking for work.

-The labor force participation rate in North Carolina fell to 59.4 percent in June from 59.5 percent in the prior month.
+The labor force participation rate in North Carolina remained unchanged at 59.2 percent in September.

 North Carolina ranks 41st in the nation.